seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 <h3>Creating the specification object</h3>

 <p>
-    To be able to run the Seldonian algorithm using the Seldonian Toolkit libraries, we will need to create a <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.spec.SupervisedSpec.html#seldonian.spec.SupervisedSpec">SupervisedSpec</a> object.
+    To run the Seldonian algorithm using the Seldonian Toolkit libraries, we will need to create a <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.spec.SupervisedSpec.html#seldonian.spec.SupervisedSpec">SupervisedSpec</a> object.
 We will demonstrate two different ways to create this object for our example problem.
 </p>

 <h5> Creating the specification object from a script </h5>